Iris lortetii: Cultivation

-I. lortetii is deemed one to be one of the most difficult irises to cultivate in its class.
+I. lortetii is deemed to be one of the most difficult irises to cultivate in its class.

 It is hardy to European Zone H4, and USDA Zones 2 to 9.

 It prefers positions in part shade to full sun, in slightly acidic soils (with a pH level between 5 and 7.5) that are a mix of sand and clay.

 Like many other irises, it should be kept moist while in growth but completely dry during dormancy (winter time), and high-nitrogen fertilizer should not be given to it.

 In places where it is not hardy, the plant can be stored in the late summer and fall at 23 °C, which mimics the hot and dry climate of their natural Mediterranean habitat; however, the rhizomes will lose between 30 and 60% of their weight during storage.

-Aphid Dysaphis tulipae can be found on the plant.
+The Aphid Dysaphis tulipae can be found on the plant.

 Propagation

 Irises can generally be propagated by division, or by seed growing.

 It was found that the force required to break seed coat is 133.2 MPa (Blumenthal et al., 1986).
 Blumenthal et al. (1986) found different germination rates among species, from 1% to 60% seed germination in the first year for Iris lortetii Barbey and Iris atropurpurea.
 Also, the pressure needed to pierce the seed coat of the two species, I. lortetii and I. atropurpurea, was 135 and 77 atmospheres, respectively.